What’s the value of a university degree?

 To be clear, I don’t think a university degree is necessary.
 I’ve worked in gas stations, restaurants, security, landscaping, warehouses, retail, etc. and enjoyed them all.
 And I think a career in the trades is a great idea, assuming you can find an employer who actively manages sexism and racism in the workplace.
 I’ll sit down to a conversation about the best procedure to sharpen woodworking tools any day.
 However I still think there’s still a benefit to a formal education.

 I completed my undergraduate and graduate degrees in person on campus.
 As a young student this was both exhilarating and terrifying.
 I love meeting new people in person, and believe there is something to learn from everyone on our planet.
 At the same time it was a challenge to learn to speak up and defend a claim in lecture halls filled with dozens or hundreds of strangers.
 During my time as a student I became more adept at meeting new people and speaking in large crowds.
 The university setting gives students a chance to experiment and fail in a low-risk and (mostly) supportive atmosphere.
-Having a degree tells employers and clients that a person has learned a baseline of workplace interpersonal skills.
+Having a degree tells employers and clients that a person has learned a baseline of workplace and interpersonal skills.

 Each new course was a chance to build new collaborative relationships with professors and classmates.
 When you are free to choose your courses or projects, it’s exciting to arrive on the first day and meet people who share your passions.
 You arrive with a sense of curiosity about others and a willingness to work towards a common goal.
 Even when you have to take a course because it’s required, you learn to give it the “old college try”!
 These experiences have served me well in the workplace because starting a new project, getting a new supervisor and meeting new colleagues are similar exercises.
 But shared passion isn’t enough, you also learn that every person has different styles (personality, learning, communication, etc.) and to respect those different styles.
 There is power in difference, and that is why there is power in collaboration.